MicrosoftDocs/Viva/Viva/glint/setup/create-productivity-survey.md

 ---
 title: Create a Viva Glint productivity survey
 description: The Viva People Science team identified the critical opinions and attitudes that best characterize the experience and feeling of high productivity in the workplace.
-Survey employees to improve productivity. ms.author: JudithWeiner
+Use these survey items to improve productivity. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry